Electron cloud design for Rydberg multi-qubit gates: Results

-\paragraph{Ryd-Fermi Interaction --} The interaction between the Rydberg electron and the ground state atom is a Fermi type pseudo potential \cite{Fer,Eil17,Eil19},
+{\it Ryd-Fermi Interaction --} The interaction between the Rydberg electron and the ground state atom is a Fermi type pseudo potential \cite{Fer,Eil17,Eil19},

-with {\bf r} and {\bf R} being the positions of the Rydberg electron and the ground state atom with respect to the ionic core, and $\delta^{\{s,p\}}$ are the triplet s- and p-wave scattering phase shift of Rydberg electron from the neighboring ground state atom \cite{khu02}.
-The electron wave-vector $k(R)$ is defined by the kinetic energy of the Rydberg electron at energy $E=-1/2n^2$ when it collides with a ground state atom, i.e. $k^2(R)/2=E+1/R$.
-Having limited number of ground state atoms $i$ in the Rydberg electron orbit, the interaction would add up to $iV_{\text{RF}}$ \cite{Gaj14}.
+with {\bf r} and {\bf R} being the positions of the Rydberg electron and the ground state atom with respect to the ionic core, and $\delta^{\{s,p\}}$ are the triplet s- and p-wave scattering phase shift of the Rydberg electron from the neighboring ground state atom \cite{khu02}.
+The electron wave-vector $k(R)$ is defined by the kinetic energy of the Rydberg electron at energy $E=-1/2n^2$ when it collides with a ground-state atom, i.e. $k^2(R)/2=E+1/R$.
+The level-shift caused by the Rydberg electron scattering from the $l^{\text{th}}$ plaquette atom in the qubit state $i=\ket{0,1}$ would be characterized by two parameters

-Exciting $|nD_{5/2},5/2\rangle$ Rydberg state would confine electron wave-function close to the 2D lattice plane comparing to the isotropic $\ket{nS}$ orbital.
-Here the quantization axis (defined by the propagation direction of polarized exciting lasers) is perpendicular to the atomic lattice plane.
-This would preserve the symmetry of Rydberg wave-function experienced by the neighboring qubits.
+that are the average and the mean deviation of the scattering energy over the $l^{th}$ plaquette atom's Wannier-state $w$ centred at $l_i$.
+Considering the symmetry of the Rydberg wave-function all plaquette atoms would experience the same qubit-dependent interactions.
+The Rydberg electron's wave-packet dynamics are in the ps range \cite{Ger91,Gar95}.
+Therefore, over the MHz scale of operation, the interaction of the Rydberg electron with all the plaquette atoms in $\ket{1}$ qubit state would be alike and add up, see \cite{Gaj14}.

+Two-color excitation of the superposition state $(|65P_{3/2},1/2\rangle+|65P_{1/2},1/2\rangle)/\sqrt{2}$ with in-plane quantization axis provides sites' specific couplings along a line, see Fig.~\ref{Fig_SpiLat}f.
+The two-color light could be obtained in a setup of beamsplitters and acusto-optical modulators.
+The generated superposition mainly contains the $Y_{1,0}$ spherical harmonic term, which significantly concentrates the electron wave-function along the quantization axis and hence enhances the interaction strength.
+The atoms prepared in ground motional state \cite{Kau12,Mad20,Tho13,Bel13} are considered delocalized over the Gaussian wave-function.
+Hence they would experience an effective Rydberg-Fermi interaction that is averaged over their spatial profile.
+The scattering energy of Rydberg electron over the qubit-dependent Wannier state of the l$^{th}$ plaquette atom with FWHM=20nm would be quantified by Eq.~\ref{Eq_V01} as